-Keith Morehouse is Sports Director at WSAZ.
+Keith Morehouse is the sports director at WSAZ.

-Keith Morehouse is the WSAZ Sports Director.
+Keith Morehouse is the WSAZ sports director.
 He also anchors from our studios in Huntington.
 He joined the WSAZ NewsChannel 3 sports team in September 1996.

 For the previous 13 years, Keith worked at WOWK-TV in Huntington.
 There he anchored, produced and reported on many special athletes in our region.
 Keith is a tremendous addition to the WSAZ Sports Team.